 Bowie Race Track Property

-The City is expected to become the record owner of the property known as the Bowie Race Course Training Center (the “Bowie Racetrack Property”), which includes approximately 180.84 acres.
-This includes all of the land located at 8311 Race Track Road, 8406 Race Track Road, 8408 Race Track Road, 8410 Race Track Road (view a map of these parcels).
-The Racing and Community Development Act of 2020 (Chapter 590 of the 2020 Laws of Maryland), called for ownership to transfer to the City on or before December 31, 2023, which was pushed back to December 31, 2024, by the Maryland General Assembly during their 2022-2023 session.
+The Bowie Race Course Training Center (the “Bowie Racetrack Property”) compromises approximately 180 acres, including all of the land located at 8311 Race Track Road, 8406 Race Track Road, 8408 Race Track Road, and 8410 Race Track Road ( (PDF).
+The Racing and Community Development Act of 2020 ( (PDF)

-According to Chapter 590, the portion of the property transferred to the City that is within 100 feet of the top of the Patuxent River bank must be used for passive recreational activities, including hiking, wildlife viewing, picnicking, and walking, and the remaining portion of the property may be used only for active recreational activities--including baseball, football, soccer, and cricket--and have only one structure that is up to 50,000 square feet constructed on the property.
-Furthermore, by January 1, 2021, the City must enter into a joint use agreement, which includes an easement, with Bowie State University for the future use of the property.
-The City and Bowie State University must report to the General Assembly on the final terms of the joint use agreement.
+According to Chapter 590, the portion of the property transferred to the City that is within 100 feet of the top of the Patuxent River bank must be used for passive recreational activities, including hiking, wildlife viewing, picnicking, and walking.
+The remaining portion of the property may be used only for active recreation, including baseball, football, soccer, and cricket, and have only one structure no larger than 50,000 square feet.
+Furthermore, by January 1, 2021, the City was to enter into a joint use agreement, which includes an easement, with Bowie State University for future use of the property.
+On December 14, 2020, the City and Bowie State University reported to the General Assembly on the completed joint use agreement.
 Until the required conveyance, the owner of the Bowie Race Course Training Center must operate the center as a thoroughbred training facility to provide more stall space for the racing industry in Maryland.

-At its March 7, 2022, regular meeting, Council directed staff to convene representatives from Bowie State University and City staff, as well as two members of the City Council, as an ad-hoc steering committee (view the recording, meeting minutes, and staff report to Council).
+At its March 7, 2022, regular meeting, Council directed staff to convene representatives from Bowie State University and City staff, as well as two members of the City Council, as an ad-hoc steering committee (view the , , and ).
 The goal of this group would be to establish a communication mechanism and design a public input process leading to the adoption of a recreational land use concept for the Bowie Race Track Property.
 After multiple meetings, a recommendation was made to form a City task force.
 On May 16, 2022, City Council approved Resolution R-20-22 establishing the Bowie Race Track Property Task Force.